Hexagram Sixty-three—Reaching Completion

-Your symbol is Hexagram number sixty-three, showing that although the project is finished, there remains more to do.
+Hexagram Sixty-three shows that although the project is finished, there remains more to do.
 There may still be some details, which overlooked, could lead to chaos.

 The first line, yang, explains that it would be wise to slow down and examine the situation for any unfinished business.
-The image is of a wagon driver who slows down to bring the wagon over a creek; or a fox who wets her tail in a creek.
+The image is of a wagon driver who slows down to bring the wagon over a creek.

 The second line, yin, recommends keeping one's balance in the face of a last minute problem.
 It is like a woman who loses her hat in the wind.
 She will inevitably find it within a short time.

 The third line, yang, shows a king who goes off to conquer a territory overrun by fearful men.
-The work will take time, so it may be necessary to work to the point of fatigue to attain success.
+The work will take time, so it may be necessary to work to the point of fatigue some days.

 The fourth line, yin, suggests there is some doubt about the completion of a project, so it is better to be on guard all day.
 The analogy is given of a person watching for leaks in a boat.